vladmykol/mando-chatbot/README.md

 3. Check logs for errors
    `dokku logs bot -n 999999999999999999 | grep -i "error"`

+## Bot features
-### Announce new bot feature
+### Announce
-Just change the following message property with a new announcement message , and it will be sent automatically to all users of bot once after starting. `bot.main.whats_new=`
+Change the following message property with a new announcement message , and it will be sent automatically to all users of bot once after starting. `bot.main.whats_new=`